Journal of Peacebuilding and Development

 Current Call for Papers

 The Journal of Peacebuilding and Development (JPD) is a tri-annual refereed journal providing a forum for critical thinking and constructive action at the intersections of conflict, development and peace.
-JPD is calling for papers for the special issue Volume 15, Issue 2 to be published in August 2020.
+JPD is calling for papers for the Special Issue Volume 17, Issue 3 to be published in December 2022.
+JPD aims to develop theory-practice and South-North dialogues, foregrounding qualitative methodologies that highlight the micro, hidden impacts of dominant policies and practices.

-All manuscripts are subject to a double-blind peer review process.
-Articles submitted to the Journal should be original contributions and are subject to peer review.
+All manuscripts submitted to the Journal should be original contributions and are subject to a double-blind peer review process.
 With occasional exceptions, the editors prioritize articles based on empirically grounded case studies.
 All submissions must link issues of peace and/or conflict with some aspect of development.
 Please note that the article should not be under consideration by other publishers.
-Articles are read by the journal’s editors as well as by two to four outside reviewers.
+Articles are read by the Journal’s editors as well as by two to four outside reviewers.

 The following types of submissions will be considered: